 What is shallow focus?

 Shallow focus is a term referring to the technique that keeps one part of an image in focus while the rest is out of focus.
 Shallow focus uses a shallow depth of field by either widening the aperture, increasing the focal length of the lens, or placing the camera closer to the subject to create blur.
-Blurring the background and foreground around the sharp subject occurs when using a shallow focus.
+It is blurring the background and foreground around the sharp subject.
 It helps emphasize one part of the image over another to draw the viewer's eye to a particular area of the frame or subject.